Buy or Sell Ciena Corporation (CIEN) Stock Now | Don't Try to Be a Top Gun

-Ciena Corporation (NYSE:CIEN) went up by 2.27% from its latest closing price compared to the recent 1-year high of $61.09.
-The company’s stock price has collected 1.34% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Samsung and Ciena Join Forces to Offer 5G Network Solutions
+Ciena Corporation (NYSE:CIEN) went up by 7.06% from its latest closing price compared to the recent 1-year high of $61.09.
+The company’s stock price has collected 12.75% of gains in the last five trading sessions.
+MarketWatch.com reported 12 hours ago that Arista stock on track for best trading day on record amid cheers for buyback program, growth opportunities

 Is It Worth Investing in Ciena Corporation (NYSE :CIEN) Right Now?